LearnOnDemandSystems/docs/tms/instructors/general/reset-student-password.md

+---
+title: "How do I, as an Instructor, reset a student's password?"
+isPublished: true
+---

 # How do I, as an Instructor, reset a student's password?

 You may, as an instructor, reset a student's password as well as revise their username if they are a student in a class you are teaching.